Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 # Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor
 A set of codes to address the Mitsubishi M64282FP artificial retina with an Arduino Uno and a simple GNU Octave image saver.

-There has been many previous attempts to interface this sensor.
-There is a famous [Arduino port](https://github.com/shimniok/avr-gameboy-cam) which have been coupled with a [java interface](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html) or a [TI Calculator interface](https://www.cemetech.net/projects/item.php?id=54).
-However, these projects uses the same obsolete code originating from the [initial 2005 project](http://sophiateam.undrgnd.free.fr/microcontroller/camera/) as main engine.
+There has been many previous attempts to interface this sensor out of a Game Boy Camera.
+The most famous is an [AVR/Arduino port](https://github.com/shimniok/avr-gameboy-cam) which have been coupled with a [java interface](https://www.bot-thoughts.com/2010/04/gameboy-camera-prototyping.html) or a [TI Calculator interface](https://www.cemetech.net/projects/item.php?id=54).
+However, these projects use the same obsolete code originating from the [initial 2005 project](http://sophiateam.undrgnd.free.fr/microcontroller/camera/) as main engine.

-The project here is a complete reboot to ensure an Arduino/ESP8266/ESP32 compatibility with up to date commands.
+The project here is a complete reboot from the initial AVR code to ensure an Arduino/ESP8266/ESP32 compatibility with up to date commands.
 The code is much more simple than previous versions too.
 It embbeds only the strict necessary instructions to be interfaced via the serial protocol.
 A GNU Octave image reader is provided but any other way of sniffing the serial port to build the images is possible.

 Required installations: [Arduino IDE](https://www.arduino.cc/en/software) and [GNU Octave](https://www.gnu.org/software/octave/index).